-Post-Secondary: Before 1990, the communist government regulated access to post-secondary education, determining the number of students allowed to enroll as part of its centralized economic planning (see p.
-1 of Economics and Resources).
+Post-Secondary: Before 1990, the communist government regulated access to post-secondary education, determining the number of students allowed to enroll as part of its centralized economic planning (see Economics and Resources).
 After 1990, the lifting of these quotas led to a significant increase in post-secondary attendance, with university enrollments doubling between 1998-2008.